WSJ Columnist: Robots Aren't Destroying Enough Jobs

 Technically a guy who used to make $30 an hour full time in a union factory job, then laid off, and now works part time for $12 an hour, is not unemployed.
 Also if you plain give up looking for a job and go on charity/welfare/whatever, you're not unemployed.

+The definition of "unemployment" is useful for short-term planning, not analyzing long term trends.

+The number you actually want to look at is labor force participation rate; that dropped sharply under Obama, in part due to demographics, in part due to Obama's economic policies.

 Right conclusion for wrong reason.
-(Score:2)
+(Score:3)

 WSJ are fake news.
 (Score:2)